neneyhsw/SMRU/README.md

 ### SMRU mobility
 This file compares to influence of mobility, and calculate average time and number of charger.
-In terminal, you can see the information.
+In terminal, you can see the information about before and after mobility.
 In the file, it only run once.
 You can modify row 232 to calculate the average.